Jiaxi-Yu/modelling_spectro_sys/README.md

 # Implement Spectroscopic Systematics in Lightcones
 This section explains how to apply spectroscopic systematics in DESI mocks (which use the same data format as observations) and compute the two-point correlation function and power spectra (2-point statistics).
 The recommended cluster for this computation is NERSC.

+1. Installation
-First, create a new environment and load the DESI environment on NERSC:
+If you use the code for the first time, start by create a new environment and load the DESI environment on NERSC:

 ```bash
 source /global/common/software/desi/users/adematti/cosmodesi_environment.sh main